 - Compatibility with Apps – no need to refactor application workloads for the cloud

-If you are a big on premises VMware shop with a growing AWS capability, you are innovating on AWS and you want to achieve a tighter integration between on prem and cloud teams, VMware Cloud on AWS is a no brainer.
+If you are a big on-premises VMware shop with a growing AWS capability, you are innovating on AWS and you want to achieve tighter integration between on-prem and cloud teams, VMware Cloud on AWS is a no-brainer.

 If you are a big VMware shop still running vSphere and looking to upgrade to VMware Cloud Foundation, this can be achieved by migrating to VMware Cloud on AWS.

 Other use cases include: